vectorclouds/azure-landing-zone-blueprint/README.md

 A practical, governance-first blueprint that mirrors how (some) enterprises actually set up Azure:
 1) **Tenant/bootstrap** (some portal/CLI/PIM steps)
-2) **Terraform** for management groups, policy-as-code, subscriptions, platform, and application workloads
+2) **Terraform** for management groups, policy-as-code, subscriptions, platform, and application workloads.
+Terraform modules are used which can be referenced to create resources, abstracting some repeatable configuration and security defaults.

 > Personal project.
 Built from scratch with generic patterns and synthetic values.
 No employer IP.